AngularBootCamp/todo-list-tutorial/service.md

 This command will generate the service and put it under `src/app/todo-list.service.ts`.

-## Provide in ngModule
+## Make the service a provider

-To start using the service, we first need to provide it in an NgModule.
+To start using the service, we first need to *provide* it in an NgModule.
 Start by adding this code in `/src/app/app.module.ts`:

 ```javascript
 import { TodoListService } from './todo-list.service';